 If you need something more difficult than the average feeder toy, it’s one to try though.”

-If you’re looking for a unique puzzler that’s more challenging than simple toys, the Mad Scientist for Dogs is a great option.
+If you’re looking for a unique puzzler that’s more challenging than simple toys, we found that the Mad Scientist for Dogs is a great option.
 It’s best suited for medium-size breeds that have experience with puzzles though.

 - Brand: Trixie